nikitavoloboev/data/programming-languages/bash.md

 # Bash

-Not too experienced with Bash.
-But I do know that you have to **quote your variables**!

-Also it's useful to use [SpellCheck](https://www.shellcheck.net).
+It's very useful to use [ShellCheck](https://www.shellcheck.net) to check any shell code you write.

 ## Notes